Wide-grip Barbell Deadlift

 Follow these step-by-step instructions to perform Wide-grip Barbell Deadlift with proper form and technique.

-Lower the bar back to the ground by bending your hips and knees while maintaining a straight back.
+Keep the bar close to your body as you extend your hips and knees simultaneously, maintaining a straight back.

 Secondary Muscles